Pesapal-Ltd/github-actions/nodejs-cpanel-deploy/README.md

 1. The action copies the zipped application to the cPanel server
 2. Extracts the application to the proper directory
-3. Installs production dependencies
+3. Installs production dependencies using the specified package manager
 4. Sets an active flag to indicate the current deployment
-5. Restarts the PM2 processes using the ecosystem.config.js file
+5. Optionally restarts the PM2 processes if PM2 management is enabled

 ## Artifact Management and Rollbacks